beyode/jumpstart-rails-api/README.md

 ```
 rails new app_name -d postgresql -m https://raw.githubusercontent.com/beyode/jumpstart-rails-api/master/template.rb --api
 ```
-Or referene `template.rb` locally if you have cloned this repo
+Or reference `template.rb` locally if you have cloned this repo

 ```
 rails new app_name -d postgresql -m /path/to/jumpstart-rails-api/template.rb